autism · crafts & knitting

 I do like this little space here.
-Writing things to share with you really helps me to focus on all that's good and positive in my life and I don't particularly like sharing the negative stuff until I can see some kind of light at the end of that particular tunnel and can finish off what I write with a positive note.
-That's why I've not written very much about what's been going on here with Toby over the last 15 months.
+Writing things to share with you really helps me to focus on all that’s good and positive in my life (like knitting and gardening and nature) and I don’t particularly like sharing the negative stuff until I can see some kind of light at the end of that particular tunnel and can finish off what I write with a positive note.
+That’s why I’ve not written very much about what’s been going on here with Toby over the last 15 months.

 Last year I did mention that I had got in touch with social services because for the first time I felt that we weren’t coping and needed some respite help.
 I did touch on the nights (with Toby being awake for 5 hours in the middle) that leave us feeling exhausted and have forced us to change his room around.
 But I’ve not really mentioned the drives I took him on regularly at 3am with both of us in our jammies and me barely awake just to calm him down from a screaming state (because being in the car always calms him) so that Amy could get some rest before school the next day.
 Nor have I dwelt on the extreme self harming that progressed from the handbiting, nor the aggression that had me feeling frightened of him for the first time ever.
 And I only mention these things now because thankfully things have moved on and we no longer seem to be in such a desperate state of affairs.